MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-arc.md

 - Processes
 - Registry
 - Remote Desktop
-- Roles and features
+- Roles and Features
 - Scheduled tasks
 - Services
 - Storage
 - Updates
-- Virtual Machine
+- Virtual machines
-- Virtual Switches
+- Virtual switches

 We don't support other extensions for Windows Admin Center in the Azure portal at this time.